What is the balanced molecular equation for the reaction between ... | Channels for Pearson+

 Multiple Choice

-What is the balanced molecular equation for the reaction between nitric acid (HNO3) and magnesium hydroxide (Mg(OH)2)?
+What is the balanced molecular equation for the reaction between NaCl(aq) and Hg2(C2H3O2)2(aq)?

 A